Quick Facts

 **WIAC student-athletes are students first and athletes second.
 Each year, dozens of our student-athletes are named to regional and national Academic All-America Teams.
 Nearly 50 percent of the student-athletes competing in the WIAC achieve a 3.0 grade point average or better.

 **Year in and year out, WIAC institutions rank near the top of the Learfield Directors' Cup final standings symbolizing the finest all-around Division III collegiate programs in the country.
-The 2021-22 final standings found four WIAC institutions in the Top 31--UW-Whitewater (13th), UW-Eau Claire (16th), UW-La Crosse (21st), UW-Oshkosh (31st) and UW-Stevens Point (51st).
+The 2024-25 final standings found all eight WIAC institutions in the standings, including four in the Top 29--UW-La Crosse (10th), UW-Whitewater (14th), UW-Eau Claire (21st) and UW-Oshkosh (28th).
 These rankings are even more remarkable when considering there are nearly 450 institutions in Division III.

 **In 2006, the WIAC became the first and only conference in the history of Division III to enter into its own television broadcast agreement resulting in dozens of WIAC regular-season and championship events appearing on Fox Sports North, Fox Sports Wisconsin and Charter OnDemand.